yennanliu/BankSimulator/README.md

+## BankSimulator

-### BankSimulator
+### INTRO

-- A simple app demo common bank functionality such as `account creation` and `transactions`, including account active check, balance check, and transactions validate.. as common logics in bank.
+- A simple app demo common bank functionality such as `account creation` and `transactions`, including account active check, balance check, and transactions validate.. as common bank operaitons.
 - Read in the transactions information via `stdin`, parse to `account_creation`, and `transaction_authorization` and return the system output based on operation and business logic
-- Not use external component storage transactions/account `state`, so here I use `python dictionary` save status `in-memory`
+- Not use external component storage transactions/account `state`, so here I use `python dictionary` to save status `in-memory` and run operations with

+- bank | src | tests
+- Tech : python3, pytest

 ### File strucure